C

 Colossal squids have consistently remained shrouded in mystery, even as discoveries of living specimens of giant squids came to light for the first time in 2004, no such breakthroughs have been made in regards to their Antarctic counterparts.

 While they may appear similar to giant squids, colossal squids are not actually closely related but instead are an example of convergent evolution.
-The large size of the colossal squid is due to a phenomenon known as polar gigantism, wherein creatures who live close to the north and south poles exhibit massive body sizes in relation to their non-polar relatives.
-This is theorized to be due to the abundance of oxygen in polar regions enabling extremely high-functioning metabolisms.
+The large size of the colossal squid is due to a phenomenon known as polar gigantism, wherein creatures that live close to the north and south poles exhibit massive body sizes in relation to their non-polar relatives.
+This is theorized to be due to the abundance of oxygen in polar regions, enabling extremely high-functioning metabolisms.

 Like all cephalopods besides the nautilus, the colossal squid’s body contains internalized evidence of the protective shells these creatures once all had in common.
 In the case of these massive mollusks, it is a bony structure called the feather or pen.